 Clients who are likely to be kept on the book have usually few common characteristics.

-First of all they are keen on significant leverage, use their free margin to the very extent as well as deposit lower amounts of money of their trading accounts (statistics clearly show that lower deposit accounts are overall less successful).
+First of all, they are keen on significant leverage, use their free margin to the very extent as well as deposit lower amounts of money of their trading accounts (statistics clearly show that lower deposit accounts are overall less successful).

-While benefiting from both types of models such brokerage houses can offer their clients competitive markups and commissions whereas the hybrid model is also better perceived by clients.
+While benefiting from both types of models brokerage houses can offer their clients competitive markups and commissions whereas the hybrid model is also better perceived by clients.